Missing Pieces Theatre Show Presents: “Come Dance With Me” – A New Play With A Touch Of Strictly Come Dancing

-“Come Dance with Me” is an epic new family dance drama – a play which also contains exciting Hollywood Fred Astaire / Ginger Rogers style dancing and Strictly Ballroom danced by world class dancers.
+“Come Dance with Me” is an epic new family play with added Strictly – a play which also contains exciting Hollywood Fred Astaire / Ginger Rogers style dancing and Strictly Ballroom danced by world class dancers.

 We are Graham Howes and Karen Lynne – Artistic Directors of Missing Pieces Theatre Show Ltd.